ccamel/awesome-ccamel/README.md

 - [googleapis/genai-toolbox](https://github.com/googleapis/genai-toolbox) - MCP Toolbox for Databases is an open source MCP server for databases.
 - [gopherjs/gopherjs](https://github.com/gopherjs/gopherjs) - A compiler from Go to JavaScript for running Go code in a browser
 - [goplus/c2go](https://github.com/goplus/c2go) - Convert C to Go
-- [goplus/xgo](https://github.com/goplus/xgo) - XGo is programming that reads like plain English.
-But it's also incredibly powerful — it lets you leverage assets from C/C++, Go, Python, and JavaScript, creating a unified software engineering ecosystem.
+- [goplus/xgo](https://github.com/goplus/xgo) - XGo is a programming language that reads like plain English.
+But it's also incredibly powerful — it lets you leverage assets from C/C++, Go, Python, and JavaScript/TypeScript, creating a unified software engineering ecosystem.
 Our vision is to enable everyone to become a builder of the world.
 - [goproxyio/goproxy](https://github.com/goproxyio/goproxy) - A global proxy for Go modules.
 - [goravel/goravel](https://github.com/goravel/goravel) - A full-featured Golang Development Framework.
 - [goraz/onion](https://github.com/goraz/onion) - Layer based configuration for golang